shyamfec/DPPNet/README.md

-# PPNet:An Efficient and Robust Deep Learning Network for Land Cover Segmentation from High Resolution Satellite Images(Submitted)
+# DPPNet:An Efficient and Robust Deep Learning Network for Land Cover Segmentation from High Resolution Satellite Images(Submitted)
 Code is comming soon....